akbarakma/retreat-hotel-venue/README.md

 ### 5. Running the Client App

-Create a new terminal and cd into the client folder and run this command
+Create a new terminal and cd into the client folder and run this command and dont forget to create .env in client root folder based on .env-example and change your cred accordingly
 ```bash
 npm install